Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 This page describes Stage 2 to Stage 6 of [Architecture Overview](README.md#architecture-overview).

-Before setting up rack resiliency, enable it using [Enable Rack Resiliency in `customizations.yaml`](Enabling_Rack_Resiliency.md#enabling-rack-resiliency) without which the following setup will be skipped after [Stage 1 - Check enablement](#stage-1---check-enablement).
+Before setting up rack resiliency, enable it using [Enable Rack Resiliency in `customizations.yaml`](Enabling_Rack_Resiliency.md#enabling-rack-resiliency) without which the following setup will be skipped after [Stage 1 - Verify Rack Resiliency enablement](#stage-1---verify-rack-resiliency-enablement).

 ## Rack Resiliency setup with Ansible playbooks